iron-io/docs/worker/reference/api/index.md

 </table>

 ### Errors
-In the event of an error, The appropriate status code will be returned with a body containing more information.
+In the event of an error, the appropriate status code will be returned with a body containing more information.
 An error response is structured as follows:

 {% highlight js %}
 {
     "msg": "reason for error"
 }
 {% endhighlight %}

+#### Exponential Backoff

+I

 ### Dates and Times